 Step 3: Advancing your career with certifications.
 To attract big firms to you, you must get certified, and this is mainly because the firms want their employees to be well versed with the technologies for which they are hired.
 Comparing an individual having knowledge but no Big Data Analyst certification with another who has the Big Data Analyst certification, companies tend to choose the latter with the certification.
 Also, the annual salary will be higher for him/her.

 Now, it is your call how you want to become a Big Data Analyst.

-We have a set of courses designed for you to get certified in the domain and to make you industry-ready.
+We have a Big Data course designed for you to get certified in the domain and to make you industry-ready.